 - The name of the course you’re interested in

-- A pen and notepad so you can take down important information
+- Something you can take down important notes with.

 I’ve received an offer through Clearing, how do I accept it?